-1. The County agrees to provide an annual uniform allowance as of \$1,200 per employee.
-A Six Hundred Dollar (\$600) uniform allowances will be paid with the employee's first pay check in June and December.

-2. A new hire employee will not receive a uniform allowance the first year of their employment with the County.
+- 1. The County agrees to provide an annual uniform allowance of \$1,200 per employee.
+A \$600 uniform allowance will be paid with the employee's first paycheck in June and December. - 2.
+A new hire employee will not receive a uniform allowance the first year of their employment with the County.